MarlinFirmware/MarlinDocumentation/_basics/install_platformio.md

 3. If further info is needed a popup will appear listing the available options.
 Select the correct option and click "**CONFIRM**".

     ![Confirm](/assets/images/basics/install_platformio/select_confirm.png)
+    This popup may appear behind the current window.

 4. The build window will open and Marlin will be compiled.
 This may take several minutes to complete.